 - The formula appears to be correct, but when the data engine fetches the data, it finds a type mismatch and raises an error.

-- The formula passes an incorrect number or type of parameters to a function.
+- The formula passes an incorrect number or type of arguments to a function.

 - The formula refers to a different column that has an error, and therefore its values are invalid.

 - The formula refers to a column that has not been processed, meaning it has metadata but no actual data to use for calculations.